galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >
 > > ### {% icon solution %} Hints
 > >
 > > 1.
 Height is listed in column 7.
-Since this is a number, we need *numerical sort*, and because we want the tallest on top, we will need to sort in *descending* (decreasing) order.
+Since this is a simple number (no scientific notation), we can use *fast numerical sort*,
+> >    and because we want the tallest on top, we will need to sort in *descending* (decreasing) order.
 > > 2.
 Rerun the tool for step 1, but change the order to *ascending*
 > > 3.
 First sort by year (descending), then by height (descending)
 > >